11avnishkumar/cpp/README.md

   /* _______________Parameterized constructor_______________*/
   Rectangle(int l,int b){
   // In parameter constructor it is a chance that user may or may not provide negative value
-  // so we will call the our own method tht is setLength() and setBreadth() to set the value of length
+  // so we will call the our own method that is setLength() and setBreadth() to set the value of length
   // and breadth.
   setLength(l);
   setBreadth(b);